 The Service is tasked with supporting the legal mechanism for combating the legalization of criminal income, terrorist financing and the crimes associated with them.

 Turkmenistan’s Minister of Finance in consultation with the Cabinet of Ministers appoints and dismisses the head of the office.
-The Deputy Head of the Financial Monitoring Department of the Ministry Finance and Economic of Turkmenistan is Mr. Nurmammet Seyitliev.
+The Head of the Financial Monitoring Department of the Ministry Finance and Economic of Turkmenistan is Mr. Maksat Kutlymyradov.